travis-ci/docs-travis-ci-com/user/triggering-builds.md

 #### Merge mode: replace

-With the `merge_mode` set to `replace` the resulting build configuration will be the following.
+With the `merge_mode` set to `replace` the resulting combined build configuration is:

 ```json
 {